Types of RFID Tags

 Here’s what we will go over:

-Let’s start with the basics.
-Because RFID comes in many shapes and forms.
-And simply buying a tag and sticking it on your gear may not accomplish what you need.
+RFID tags come in many shapes and forms.
+Therefore, simply buying a tag and sticking it on your gear may not accomplish what you need.

-There are three different types of RFID systems.
+There are three different types of RFID systems you need to be aware of.
 They are all used to identify and track objects, but they differ in their construction and application.
 Here's how:

 • RFID tags: Tags are external electronic devices that are either attached or embedded into objects so you can track them.
 For example, think of anti-theft tags attached to clothes.
 However, they come in different shapes and sizes like cards or keychains to name a few options.
 Tags are made up of a microchip and an antenna that can store information and communicate with a reader using radio waves.